Tokyo Disney Resort

 Tokyo Disneyland is sort of a cross between Disneyland in California and Magic Kingdom in Florida, but it has a unique layout and there are quite a few other surprises.
 Some of the attractions are different.
 For instance, Pooh’s Hunny Hunt is nothing like the Pooh rides in the US.
 It’s a spectacular ride in Tokyo.
 Some of the shows at Tokyo Disneyland do not exist elsewhere.
 There is also a do-not-miss, spectacularly-themed buffeteria restaurant called Queen of Hearts Banquet Hall.

 Tokyo DisneySea is ocean-themed, with “ports” instead of “lands.”
 It is a fantastic theme park that no Disney fan should miss.
 Start saving your pennies for a trip to DisneySea now!
 You won’t believe what Disney’s Imagineers can do when provided with the necessary resources.
-It puts the other new Disney theme parks, such as Disney’s California Adventure, to shame.
+It puts the other Disney theme parks to shame.
 Virtually all of the attractions at DisneySea were created especially for this park and so far have not been duplicated elsewhere.

-In the past, visiting Tokyo Disney Resort did not have to be outrageously expensive.
-In fact, if you could afford to fly to Walt Disney World and stay in a Moderate or Deluxe hotel, you could almost certainly afford to visit Tokyo Disney Resort.
-However, with the Yen now soaring in value, you may find the cost is much less affordable than in the past.
+As long as the Yen is relatively weak against the Dollar (trading at 95 Yen or more to the Dollar), visiting Tokyo Disney Resort is not all that expensive for US residents.
+In fact, if you can afford to fly to Walt Disney World and stay in a Moderate or Deluxe hotel, you can almost certainly afford to visit Tokyo Disney Resort.

-Airfares are far from being an insurmountable barrier, in part because you’re paying in your own currency.
-Sale fares from the West Coast of the US can be as low as $500-$600 roundtrip in Coach.
-If you have any frequent flyer miles accumulated, I strongly recommend using them to upgrade from Coach to Business class (or if you have enough miles, redeem them for free Business class tickets) because it is a long flight.
+Airfares are not an insurmountable barrier.
+Everyday off-season (non-summer) fares from the West Coast of the US are frequently under $1000 roundtrip in Coach, and sale fares can be as low as $500-$600.
+If you have any frequent flyer miles accumulated, we strongly recommend using them to upgrade from Coach to Business class (or if you have enough miles, redeem them for free Business class tickets) because it is a long flight.
 From Los Angeles, the travel time is 11.5 hours going to Japan and 9.5 hours returning (it’s faster coming back due to the jet stream).
-We used frequent flyer miles to upgrade to Business class, which was very worthwhile.
-We had better food, noise-reducing headsets, and most importantly, cushy seats with leg rests, which made it possible to sleep.
+Click here for tips and tricks to help you find the best airfares.

-The most expensive aspect of visiting Tokyo Disney Resort is hotel costs.
+Hotels are the most expensive aspect of visiting Tokyo Disney Resort.
 Land is extremely precious in Japan and that is very much reflected in the cost of hotel rooms.
-If you want to stay on-site at Tokyo Disney Resort, the cheapest room at Ambassador Hotel, in the lowest-priced season in 2011-2012, is ¥28000 a night.
+If you want to stay on-site at an official Tokyo Disney Resort hotel, the cheapest room at Ambassador Hotel, in the lowest-priced season in 2014, is ¥30000 a night.
 Fortunately the resort is very close to central Tokyo — about 15-20 minutes by commuter train from JR Tokyo Station — so there are many other possibilities.
 See the Hotel Options section below for suggestions.

 An important thing to bear in mind is that Japanese hotels typically charge per person, not per room.
 (Unless otherwise noted, prices quoted below are for a double room sleeping two people.)
 Also, even if you’re willing to pay for extra occupants, many Japanese hotel rooms are so small that they don’t sleep more than two, or at most three, people.
 That can be an issue if you’re travelling with a family: you may need to book two rooms.